KarnerTh/mermerd/readme.md

       --showSchemaPrefix              show schema prefix in table name --useAllSchemas                 use all available schemas
       --useAllTables                  use all available tables
+      --relationshipLabels strings    use a different label besides the column name for specific table relationships; overrides `omitConstraintLabels` if specified
 ```

 If the flag `--showAllConstraints` is provided, mermerd will print out all constraints of the selected tables, even when